ani03sha/redquark/content/blog/aem/day-14-aem-workflows-3.md

 ## Conclusion

 So, we saw that it is pretty easy to trigger a workflow programmatically.
-This post shows how to run a workflow from a servlet but we can easily use this code in a service/component/sling model etc.
+This post shows how to run a workflow from a servlet, but we can easily use this code in a service/component/sling model etc.

 We also saw how we can propagate our data between workflow steps using MetaDataMap API.